Characterising the infinite volume scaling limit of gradient models with non-convex energy: Setting and results

-The principal object of this article is to give a characterisation in terms of the infinite volume surface tension of the scaling limit of certain models of the type described above.
-To achieve this, we impose a number of requirements on the potential $V$ introduced in the preceding sub-Section.
+To achieve our characterisation of the scaling limits introduced in the preceding subsection, we impose a number of requirements on the potential $V$ of our models.
 For any twice differentiable $V$, we define the associated quadratic form on $\R^d$ via

 Given integers $r_0\ge 3$ and $r_1\ge 0$, as well as real numbers $\o_0\in (0,1)$ and $\o\in (0,\frac{\o_0}{8})$, we consider the following conditions: